Making a difference to society

 - Residents and visitors to Leeds can access the Universitys facilities including sport and fitness centre The Edge, the Stanley and Audrey Burton Art Gallery, the Treasures of the Brotherton Gallery, the Library Special Collections and the Michael Marks Building which houses the Marks and Spencer Company Archive.

 - Members of the public can participate in events including the Universitys Be Curious festival, the Leeds Festival of Science and Yorkshire Sculpture International which is coordinated by the University and partners across the city.

 We have developed a sustainability strategy focused on four core themes:

 - developing knowledge and capacity

 - enhancing our resource management

-To shape our action in tackling the global climate crisis, the University has also developed the key principles below.
+To shape our action in tackling the global climate crisis, the University has also developed the key principles in the following section.
 We are determined to take a lead in mobilising our combined knowledge, influence, assets and community, to help the world transition to a low carbon society and mitigate our impact on the environment.